zilverline/sequent/docs/docs/concepts/types.md

 Usage `attrs created_at: DateTime`

 Accepts all `DateTime` objects.
-To accommodate user input valid iso8601 datetime Strings are parsed automatically when a Command is passed to the CommandService.
+To accommodate user input, valid [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime Strings are parsed automatically when a Command is passed to the CommandService.

 ## Time

 Usage `attrs created_at: Time`

 Accepts all `Time` objects.
-To accommodate user input valid iso8601 datetime Strings are parsed automatically when a Command is passed to the CommandService.
+To accommodate user input, valid [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime Strings are parsed automatically when a Command is passed to the CommandService.

 ## Boolean: